al0ne/Vxscan/README.md

 Python3 comprehensive scanning tool, mainly used for sensitive file detection (directory scanning and js leak interface), WAF/CDN identification, port scanning, fingerprint/service identification, operating system identification, weak password detection, POC scanning, SQL injection, winding Pass CDN, check the next station

 # Update
+2019.10.31
+Directory scanning uses uvloop+asyncio+aiohttp
+Fixed a bunch of bugs
+404 page validation adds more logic
+2019.9.20
+Removed the brute force module, it is too slow
+Fixed bug in port scan and directory scan
 2019.8.19
 Added the prohibition to scan gov.cn and edu.cn domain names, the program detects that it will terminate immediately
 Modified the program output interface to change to time + plugin + domain name + result style